miftahurrrizki/Sentiment-Analyzer/README.md

 ## Usage

+Before using this application, you need to activate CORS Anywhere on Heroku.

+1. Visit the CORS Anywhere website: [CORS Anywhere Heroku](https://cors-anywhere.herokuapp.com/)
+2. Press the "Request temporary access" button.

+After completing the above steps, you can use the application:

+1. **Access the Web Application:**
+   Open the deployed web application in your browser: [Tweet Sentiment Analyzer](https://sentiment-analyzer-tweet.vercel.app)

+2. **Input Tweets:**
+   Enter the tweet you want to analyze in the provided input field.

+3. **View Sentiment Analysis:**
-Access the web application to input tweets and view the sentiment analysis results in real-time.
-The deployed API handles the sentiment prediction and serves the results to the frontend.
+   Submit the tweet to receive and view the sentiment analysis results in real-time.

 ## Contribution